 Twitter says your profile should “reflect your personality” to anyone who might follow you.

 Mashable agrees that your bio “should represent the real you,” acknowledging that “it’s certainly a skill to distill the essence of your complex, multifaceted personality (or so we’d all like to think) into 160 characters.”

 Hubspot has a roundup of tips, including keeping the bio fresh, using keywords and paying attention to spelling and grammar (hear, hear!).

-My own bio mentions the work I do (writing, internal communications), my main professional association (IABC), school (Royal Roads, or RRU), and personal tidbits (that I am a mom, a wine drinker and a dog lover).
+My own bio mentions the work I do (writing, internal communications, that it’s jargon-free), my main professional association (IABC), school (Royal Roads, or RRU), and personal tidbits (that I am a mom, a wine drinker, a dog lover and proud Canadian).
+The background also includes nice things clients have said about me.
 What does your bio say about you?